RetroAppleJS/RetroAppleJS.github.io/docs/EMULATOR.md

 Unsurprisingly, the use of this emulator hardly differs from the real hardware.<br><br>

 __All basic functions remain self-explanatory__
-\* the pop-up keyboard toggles SHIFT, CTRL and REPT, allowing key combinations
+\* the pop-up keyboard toggles SHIFT, CTRL and REPT, enabling key combinations
 \* cold boot: press the power button on the pop-up keyboard
 \* warm boot: press the reset button on the pop-up keyboard
 <img src="../res/appleIIplus_kbd_650.png?raw=true" width=40%/>